ToiLaBao2004/MySokoban/README.md

 Press the D button to solve with DFS.<br>
 Press the A button to solve with A*.<br>
 Press the K button to solve with BACKTRACKING.<br>
+Press the S button to solve with SIMULATED ANNEALING.<br>
+Press the Q button to train with DEEP Q-NETWORK.<br>
 The console will display the solution, solving time, and the number of states explored.<br>
 ## BFS ALGORITHM
 ![bfs](https://github.com/user-attachments/assets/7a5c7bdf-f07c-425d-ba9e-d94f0941aadf)